droefs/HLISA/README.md

 `pip install HLISA --upgrade`

+(When using OpenWPM, it might be necessary to activate the correct conda environment before installing or upgrading HLISA: `conda activate openwpm`).

 ## Usage

 The HLISA_ActionChains can be used just like the Selenium ActionChains object.
 It is **not** possible to use the standard Selenium ActionChains object alongside HLISA.
 For details, see the limitations section.